The UAE at a Glance

-Expats who think of moving to the UAE should keep in mind that, despite its international and modern character, the country has traditional Islamic roots.
-Before doing business there, you should therefore gather information on important laws and general etiquette.
+Expats who think of moving there should keep in mind that, despite its international and modern character, the country has traditional Islamic roots.
+Before doing business, you should therefore gather information on important laws and general etiquette.

 The Economy of the UAE

 Many foreign employees relocate to the UAE to work in the booming oil industry.
 The country’s role as a trading hub also makes for a lot of job opportunities for expats moving to the UAE, especially in construction or the financial sector.
-Other expatriates work in real estate or the petroleum sector.
+Other expatriates work in real estate.
 With one of the highest per capita incomes in the world, the UAE is a breeding ground for internationally operating companies.

-Most expatriates moving to the UAE are headed for Dubai, enjoying the international atmosphere as well as the advantages of its free trading zone.
+Most expatriates moving to the UAE are headed for Dubai, enjoying the international atmosphere, as well as the advantages of its free trade zones.
 As the business center of the Persian Gulf, Dubai offers all sorts of luxuries and pleasantries.